KenPainter/GenLogic/docs/50-integrity-features/20-numeric-integrity.md

 # Numeric Integrity Protection

 GenLogic automatically protects all numeric columns from NaN (Not a Number) and Infinity values.
-These special numeric values corrupt calculations and have no place in business applications.
+These special numeric values corrupt calculations and are not valid in the business application space that GenLogic serves.

 ## The Problem